stggh/PyZeroCore/README.rst

 Introduction
 ------------
-``PyZeroCore`` is a python implementation of the Zero-Core-contribution method for the calculation photodetachment cross sections and anisotropy parameters of negative-ions.
+``PyZeroCoreContribution`` is a python implementation of the Zero-Core-contribution method for the calculation photodetachment cross sections and anisotropy parameters of negative-ions.
 Details are in the following publications [1, 2, 3, 4] and others.

 Method